Galadriel: Characteristics

 Fëanor greatly admired her hair; it may have inspired him to create the Silmarils.

 Nevertheless, Galadriel never repaid Fëanor's admiration.
 Fëanor "had begged her thrice for a tress and thrice she refused to give him even one hair.
 It is said that these two kinsfolk, being considered the greatest of the Eldar of Valinor, remain unfriends forever."

 Her character was a blend of characteristics of the Eldar from whom she was descended.
 She had the pride and ambition of the Noldor, but in her they were tempered by the gentleness and insight of the Vanyar.
 She shared the latter virtues of character with her father Finarfin and her brother Finrod.

-Her sympathy for Gimli the Dwarf in Lothlórien, (when she rebuked her husband Celeborn for being tempted to regret his decision to admit the Dwarf to that land), completely won him over.
+Galadriel's sympathy for Gimli the Dwarf, when she rebuked her husband Celeborn for being tempted to regret his decision to admit a Dwarf to Lothlórien, completely won him over.